ProjectHopper/AI_Create_Hyper_Realistic_Picture/README.md

 2. /saveid -> /swapid - https://www.midjourney.com/home?callbackUrl=%2Fexplore

 ## Disclaimer
 This project uses AI to generate images based on user input.
 The source code and the generated images are not intended for any illegal or harmful purposes.
-The creators of this project are not liable for any misuse or abuse of the AI image generator.
+I'm not liable for any misuse or abuse of the AI image generator.
 Please use this tool responsibly and ethically.